marikurz-amd/HPCTrainingExamples/Pragma_Examples/OpenMP/Fortran/1_saxpy/README.md

 README.md from `HPCTrainingExamples/Pragma_Examples/OpenMP/Fortran/1_saxpy` in the Training Examples repository

-This exercise will show in a step by step solution how to port a your first kernels.
+This exercise will show in a step by step solution how to port your first kernels.
 This simple example will not use a Makefile to practice how to compile for the GPU or APU.
 All following exercises will use a Makefile.